-Stable government support in the last few years covered almost all of the affordable housing production, with less than 5% produced through inclusionary housing measures.
+Stable government support in the last few years covered almost all of the affordable housing production.
 Public subsidies tend to fund very low and low-income housing, with very limited grants allocated for moderate-income home buyers.
-The recently revised and expanded inclusionary affordable housing requirement is expected to improve the provision of new housing for households earning moderate incomes.
+The revised and expanded inclusionary affordable housing requirement is expected to improve the provision of new housing for households earning moderate incomes.
+For example, an annual average of 209 inclusionary affordable units were built in the five years from 2004 to 2008 as a result of this change.
+In comparison, only 128 inclusionary units were built from 1992 to 2000, or an annual average of 16 units.